Spain paralysed by snowstorm, sends out vaccine, food convoys

 Forecasters warned of dangerous conditions in the coming days, with temperatures expected to fall to up to minus 10 Celsius (14 Fahrenheit) next week and the prospect of snow turning to ice and damaged trees falling.

-About 100 workers and shoppers have spent two nights sleeping at a shopping centre in Majadahonda, a town north of Madrid, after they were trapped by the blizzard on Friday.
+While some Madrid residents made snowmen or skied through the streets, others volunteered to clean up.

-“There are people sleeping on the ground on cardboard,” Ivan Alcala, a restaurant worker, told TVE television.
+“Health staff have been working (hard) for more than a year and this is just a short moment for us, so as citizens, we are trying to help; it is everyone’s responsibility,” said Fernando de la Fuente, 60, who cleared the entrance to Gregorio Maranon Hospital.

-Dr Álvaro Sanchez walked 17 km through the snow on Saturday to work at a hospital in Majadahonda, prompting owners of 4x4 vehicles to give health workers lifts to work.
+Dr Álvaro Sanchez walked 17 km (10.5 miles) through the snow on Saturday to work at a hospital in Majadahonda, prompting owners of 4x4 vehicles to give health workers lifts to work.

-Train services from Madrid, which were cancelled since Friday, resumed on Sunday.
+Train services from Madrid, which have been cancelled since Friday, resumed on Sunday.

 The State Metereological Agency (Aemet) said up to 20-30 cm (7-8 inches) of snow fell in Madrid on Saturday, the most since 1971.